MathuraMG/ConnectionsLab-NYUAD/Week_2/README.md

   ```
   * TO DO : change multiple headlines using a for loop

-* IF time permits
-  * Go over events and create a js file in our webpage
+* Creating a js file in our page and link it to our HTML

+* EVENTS!
+  * onload event
+  * click event
+  * callbacks!

+* using Es6 syntax for functions
+* Go over the homework and example interactions!

 **Resources**